jsenv/workflow/packages/performance-impact/readme.md

 With time you'll be capable to recognize unusual variation in your performance metrics.

-# How to catch small performance impacts?
+## How to catch small performance impacts?

-Catching small to very small performance impacts with confidence requires a LOT of repetition and time.
-Both strategies means you will have to wait before knowing the real performance impact.
+Catching (very) small performance impacts with confidence requires repetition and time.
+You need to:

-_How to catch small impacts with a lot of repetition?_

-- Let your code be used a lot of times in a lot of scenarios and see the results.
+1. Let your code be used a lot of times in a lot of scenarios and see the results.
 This could be scripts, real users or both.

-- Push your performance metrics in a tool like Kibana or DataDog and check the tendency of your performance metrics.
+2. And or push your performance metrics in a tool like Kibana or DataDog and check the tendency of your performance metrics.

-In the end I would recommend the following approach:
+In any case it means you have to wait before knowing the real performance impact.

+## Recommended approach to catch performance impacts

 1. measure some performance metrics
 2. Use `@jsenv/performance-impact` to anticipate big variations